Are you an adviser? Go to Unbiased Pro

 Stamp duty when buying your next home

-If you already own a home and are selling it to buy your next, then you will pay stamp duty at the normal rate.
+If you own a home and are selling it to buy your next one, you will pay stamp duty at the normal rate.

 Stamp duty is charged in ‘slices’, so you pay a certain rate on the part of the property’s value that falls within that slice.